EU students and fees and funding

 The information detailed here is for EU students only.
 If you are not from the European Union, please refer to our international tuition fees information.

-Details of how we define 'overseas' and 'home/EU' students for the purpose of charging tuition fees: Verification of an applicant's fee status
+Details of how we define 'overseas' and 'home' students for the purpose of charging tuition fees: Verification of an applicant's fee status